syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ## Open a CSV File

 A CSV file has to be opened by specifying the delimiter set in it.
-The deliemters used in CSV file are Comma (,), Tab (\t), SemiColon (;) and Space ( ).
+The delimiters used in CSV file are Comma (,), Tab (\t), SemiColon (;) and Space ( ).

-The following complete code snippet expalins how to open a Tab (\t) delimited CSV file using XlsIO.
+The following complete code snippet explains how to open a Tab (\t) delimited CSV file using XlsIO.

 {% tabs %}
 {% highlight c# %}